codio/site/source/docs/getting-started.html.markdown

 ##2.
 Create a Project
-Once you have signed it, you can create a new project by clicking on the Create Project link in the Dashboard.
+Once you have signed in, you can create a new project by clicking on the Create Project link in the Dashboard.

 You can start off by